-Key Takeaway: We found a 45% increase in CTR for pages with a perfect query match (the entire search query is in the URL) vs. a non-match (no search query term matches the URL).
+Key Takeaway: We found a large increase in CTR for pages with a perfect or partial query match (the entire search query is in the URL) vs. a non-match (no search query term matches the URL).

-Our data suggests that emotional titles (titles with a positive or negative sentiment) have a higher CTR compared to emotionally-neutral titles.
+Our data suggest that titles with a positive sentiment have a higher CTR compared to negative or emotionally-neutral titles.

-Specifically, we found that emotional titles have a 7.3% higher absolute CTR compared to non-emotional titles.
+Specifically, we found that positive titles have a 4.1% higher absolute CTR compared to negative titles.